StellarSand/privacy-settings/Privacy Settings/Firefox.md

 #### Enhanced Tracking Protection
 - Strict

+#### Website Privacy Preferences
+- Tell websites not to sell or share my data: On
-- Send websites a “Do Not Track” signal that you don’t want to be tracked: Always
+- Send websites a “Do Not Track” request: On

 #### Logins and Passwords
 - Ask to save logins and passwords for websites: Off